 Lovers Key State Park is worth exploring for two major draws: A 2.5 mile beach lined with natural vegetation that is perfect for beachcombing and bird watching, and mangrove-lined waterways that are major draws for both manatees and kayakers.

-Admission is $8, but if you just want a chance to spot manatees, here’s a good tip.
+Admission to Lovers Key State Park is $8, but if you just want a chance to spot manatees in winter, here’s a good tip.
 The manatees love to congregate in front of a viewing deck right inside the park entrance — and before you have to pay admission.
 So you are welcome to pull in and check whether any manatees are hanging out.
-On our visit, we spotted two, but a chatty British couple gazing into the water told how they have come every day of their vacation and on some days had seen eight manatees in this spot.
+On our winter visit, we spotted two, but a chatty British couple gazing into the water told how they have come every day of their vacation and on some days had seen eight manatees in this spot.

 More things to do near Fort Myers Beach area:

 - Koreshan State Historic Site: Wacky Florida history; lovely spot preserved